glycerine/rbook/README.md

-Since all graphics, comments, code, and output are logged, rbooks form a simple, compact, and append-only digital lab notebook for R.
+Since all graphics, comments, code, and output are logged, rbooks form a simple, compact, and append-only digital lab notebook for R.  Each command is timestamped internally.
+These timestamps can be displayed with the rbook -dumpts option.

 detail